 “Hoshin is an important tool to make sure that all the members in the organization can share the same goals and action plans to attain their own goals.” – Isao Yoshino

-It’s a brand new year, and what better way to kick it off than with strategic planning for yourself and for your organization?
+Are you ready to start strategic planning for yourself and for your organization?

-Aside from it being the new year, it’s also Mr. Yoshino’s birthday this month.
+January is also Mr. Yoshino’s birthday month.
 So, we’re celebrating just how he’d want us to: with a focus on one of his favorite topics, hoshin kanri.

 What is Hoshin Kanri?